hermangroup/docs/masternodes/setup-cdmn.rst

 First, we need to get a new, unused address from the wallet to serve as the **owner key address** (``ownerKeyAddr``).
-This is not the same as the collateral address holding 1000 Dash.
+This is not the same as the collateral address holding 5000 Historia.
 Generate a new address as follows::

   getnewaddress